dashingsoft/pyarmor/docs/reference/man.rst

 The outer key must be stored in one of the following paths, the obfuscated script will search it in turn:

-1. First search runtime package
+1. First search runtime package. [#]_
 2. Next search path :envvar:`PYARMOR_RKEY`, no trailing slash or backslash, and no ``..`` in the path.
 Generally it's an absolute path, for example, ``/var/data``
 3. Next search current path

 If no found in these paths, check file ``sys.executable`` + ``.pyarmor.rkey``.
 For example, ``dist/myapp.exe.pyarmor.rkey``

 Still not found raise runtime error and exits.

+.. [#] If runtime package supports multiple Python versions and multiple platforms, it need copy key file to each sub-folder `pyXY` in the runtime package or make a link, for example, `cd py310 && ln -s ../pyarmor.rkey`

 .. describe:: Special output **pipe**